chiffa/BioFlow/dev_log.rst

    -  approximate matching capacities for gene names mistypings

--  Split the computation of the blank from the performing of the analysis round

 -  Inline the background for the InteractomeInstance into the __init__

 -  Inline the undumping and dependent variables calculation into the __init__ of